void-linux/void-docs/src/config/security/hashboot.md

 # hashboot index
 ```

-to create the configurationfile and generate the index of the chosen options.
+to create the configuration file and generate the index of the chosen options.

 > If this is not run after installation, next boot will stop with an emergency
 > shell.